conleym/mac-setup/README.md

 ### For the more patient

 1. Optionally grant users the ability to use sudo with `sudoers.sh -K`.
-See the playbook for options.
+See `sudoers-playbook.yml` for options.
 1. Run `setup.sh -K` (omit `-K` if you're set up with passwordless `sudo` or whatever).
 The script passes all arguments on to `ansible-playbook`.